Near-Tight Runtime Guarantees for Many-Objective Evolutionary Algorithms: Preliminaries

-We assume $2 \le k \le \frac{n}{2m'}$.
-The 2-objective \ojzj benchmark with jumps of size $k$ has a Pareto front of size $n-2k+3$ \cite{DoerrZ21aaai}.
-The same term is the maximum size of any set of pairwise non-dominating individuals.
-Thus, the Pareto front of \mJump, which corresponds to \ojzj in $m'$ individual blocks of size $\frac{n}{m'}$, is of size $\SOJZJ = \left(\frac{n}{m'}-2k+3\right)^{m'}$.
-The same term bounds the size of any set of pairwise non-dominating individuals for \mJump.
+As in \cite{DoerrZ21aaai}, we assume that $2 \le k \le \frac{n'}{2}$.
+The 2-objective \ojzj benchmark with jump size $k$ has a Pareto front of size $n-2k+3$ \cite{DoerrZ21aaai}.
+Thus, the Pareto front of \mJump, which corresponds to \ojzj in $m'$ individual blocks of size $n'$, is of size $\frontOJZJ = \left(n'-2k+3\right)^{m'}$.
+As the objective value is characterized by the number of 1-bits in each block, the size $\SOJZJ$ of a largest set of pairwise non-dominating individuals is upper bounded by $\SOJZJ \le \left(n'+1\right)^{m'} = \SOMM$.
+Note that $\SOJZJ \approx \frontOJZJ$ for small values of $k$, which is the most interesting case as otherwise usually very large runtimes are observed.